Enhancing Performance10 min read

 Will creatine make me fail the 2-mile run?

 No, research does not support the notion that creatine supplementation impairs endurance performance.
-While the initial water weight gain (1-3 pounds) might theoretically affect run times slightly, this effect is typically outweighed by the training benefits creatine provides.
-Additionally, some studies suggest creatine may actually improve high-intensity interval training, which can enhance 2-mile run performance when properly implemented.
+The initial water weight gain is typically outweighed by the training benefits creatine provides.

 Do I need to cycle off creatine before my AFT?

 No, cycling off creatine before your AFT would actually be counterproductive.
-The performance benefits of creatine are directly related to maintaining saturated creatine stores in your muscles.
-Stopping supplementation would gradually reduce these stores over 4-6 weeks, potentially decreasing performance.
-For optimal AFT results, maintain your regular creatine protocol right through test day.
+Maintain your regular creatine protocol right through test day.

 Is creatine allowed in the military?